utkarsh530/GPUODEBenchmarks/README.md

 # GPUODEBenchmarks
-Comparsion of Julia's GPU based ensemble ODE solvers with other open-source implementations in C++, JAX and PyTorch.
+Comparison of Julia's GPU-based ensemble ODE solvers with other open-source implementations with CPUs and GPU solvers from JAXX.
 These artifacts are part of the paper:
-> Automated Translation and Accelerated Solving of Differential Equations on Multiple GPU Platforms
+> Device Agnostic GPU Parallelization of Stiff Ordinary Differential Equations

 **_NOTE:_**  This repository is meant to contain scripts for benchmarking existing ensemble ODE solvers.
-For external purposes, one can directly use the solvers from the respective libraries.
+One can use the solvers from the respective libraries for external purposes.

 ### Performance comparison with other open-source ensemble ODE solvers
 <img src="https://github.com/utkarsh530/GPUODEBenchmarks/blob/main/paper_artifacts/figures/Lorenz_unadaptive.png" alt="drawing" width="50%"/>